|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 As a food item, squash is highly underrated.
 The squash family boasts some formidable superstars far beyond their use in pumpkin pie and butternut squash soup.
 Acorn squash makes such a great soup as well.
 It's very easy to prepare, and you don't even necessarily need to peel the squash before you roast it (or microwave it) for this soup; the skins are thin and it's easy to scoop the flesh out (you can even eat the skin if you want).
 Although this recipe is written for acorn squash, you can certainly substitute butternut if you want to—just know that the cooking time for butternut squash will vary, and you'll definitely want to peel butternut squash before adding it to the soup.

-This vegetarian and vegan soup is just a little bit creamy with a bit of soy milk.
+This vegan soup is just a little bit creamy with a bit of soy milk, but other nondairy milks such as almond or oat would complement the nuttiness of the squash.
 If you prefer a creamier soup, use soy creamer in place of soy milk.
-I always love a bit of nutritional yeast in squash soup, too.
-If you're not vegan, you might try a bit of crumbled cheese on top, or, enjoy it just as it is.
+A little bit of nutritional yeast in squash soup is excellent, too, because it adds some umami depth to vegan dishes.
+If you're not following a vegan diet, you might try a bit of crumbled cheese on top (goat would be a tangy contrast) or a dollop of plain Greek yogurt or sour cream.
+Or you can enjoy it just as it is.

-- 2 tbsp olive oil (or vegan margarine)
+- 2 tablespoons olive oil (or vegan margarine)